dedenuola/Communicate-Data-Finding-Exploratory-Explantory-Analysis/README (3).md

 I'll be focusing on the count plot, correlation and regression plots in the Bivariate which expressed a relationship between two variables and their distribution on the basis of gender.
 I wanted to know if the students performing well in one subject had a positive relationship on another.
 Then I will assess the Multivariate relationship between the student scores.

-I will be sticking to the selected visualizations from the exploratory analysis